cp2mkc0c023760he/2024-Final-Project/README.md

 ### M4.
 Hyper parameter tuning

-Fine-tuning the hyperparameters of the LSTM and Transformer models to optimize their performance and accuracy
+Fine-tuning the hyperparameters of the LSTM and Transformer models to optimize their performance and accuracy.

 ### M5.
 Final version and backtesting of the models